machal/cssmine-content/font-face-tipy.md

 Cross-origin Web Font in Internet Explorer
 ------------------------------------------

-Thanks to the "same origin policy”, it is not permitted to load font files from another domain.
+Thanks to the "same origin policy", it is not permitted to load font files from another domain.
 This applies to all Internet Explorer versions and some older versions of Chrome and Firefox as well.
 You can see this problem in the console of your browser: